Yesterday17/iori/README.md

 # iori

-A brand new m3u8 stream downloader
+A brand new HLS / MPEG-Dash stream downloader.

 ## Road to stable